-AWC has been built on a straightforward business philosophy: “We try always to do the right thing and produce quality work we can be proud of, we work on the theory that we tender the job and we get it right,” says Andrew – and if there’s one thing that Andrew Walter knows, it’s civil construction in Tasmania.
+From the start, AWC has been built on a straightforward business philosophy: “We try always to do the right thing and produce quality work we can be proud of.
+We work on the theory that we tender the job and we get it right,” says managing director Andrew Walter.

-AWC has a solid reputation in the industry of looking after its people, working to high standards, and promoting a culture of inclusion and continuous improvement.
+AWC has a solid reputation in the industry of looking after its people, working to high standards and promoting a culture of inclusion and continuous improvement.